airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-data-residency.md

 :::

 When you set the default data residency, it applies to new connections only.
 If you do not set the default data residency, the [Airbyte Default](https://docs.airbyte.com/cloud/getting-started-with-airbyte-cloud/#united-states-and-airbyte-default) region is used.
-If you want to change the default residency for a connection, you can do so in its [connection settings](#choose-the-data-residency-for-a-connection).
+If you want to change the data residency for a connection, you can do so in its [connection settings](#choose-the-data-residency-for-a-connection).

 To choose your default data residency: